pommicket/toc/README.md

 `tests` has some test programs written in `toc`.

-To compile the compiler on a Unix-y system, just run `./build.sh release`.
+To compile the compiler on a Unix-y system, just run `./build.sh release` (or `make release`).
 You can supply a compiler by running `CC=tcc ./build.sh release`, or build it in debug mode without the `release`.
 To disable compile time foreign function support (which you will need to do if you don't have ffcall/dl), prefix this with `COMPILE_TIME_FOREIGN_FN_SUPPORT=no`.

 On other systems, you can just compile main.c with a C compiler. `toc` uses several C99 and a couple of C11 features, so it might not work on all compilers.
 But it does compile on quite a few, including `clang`, `gcc`, and `tcc`.
 It can also be compiled as if it were C++, so and `g++` can also compile it (it does rely on implicit casting of  `void *` though).
 MSVC can also compile toc.
 The *outputted* code should be C99-compliant.